-Previously he was Return Path’s Chief Privacy and Security Officer, Dayman leverages his experience and key relationships to provide best practices to Return Path, its customers, and ensures the compliance of their communications data flows.
-He is also responsible for coordinating and managing Return Path’s international electronic commerce, privacy and Internet related policy issues.
+Previously he was Return Path’s Chief Privacy and Security Officer.
+At that time Dayman leverages his experience and key relationships to provide best practices to Return Path, its customers, and ensures the compliance of their communications data flows.
+He was also responsible for coordinating and managing Return Path’s international electronic commerce, privacy and Internet related policy issues.
 Return Path was acquired by Validity in 2019.

 Dayman holds a B.A. in Criminal Justice from Stephen F. Austin State University in Texas.